ibm-cloud-docs/FileStorage/replication.md

 - Recover from site failures and other disasters quickly by failing over to the destination volume,
 - Failover to a specific point in time in the DR copy.

 Before you can replicate, you must create a snapshot schedule.
-When you failover, you’re “flipping the switch” from your storage volume in your primary data center to the destination volume in your remote data center.
+When you failover, you’re “"flipping the switch" from your storage volume in your primary data center to the destination volume in your remote data center.
 For example, your primary data center is London and your secondary data center is Amsterdam.
-In the case of a failure event, you’d fail over to Amsterdam – connecting to the now-primary volume from a compute instance in Amsterdam.
-After your volume in London has been repaired, a snapshot is taken of the Amsterdam volume in order to fall back to London and the once-again primary volume from a compute instance in London.
+In the case of a failure event, you'd fail over to Amsterdam – connecting to the now-primary volume from a compute instance in Amsterdam.
+After your volume in London has been repaired, a snapshot is taken of the Amsterdam volume in order to fail back to London and the once-again primary volume from a compute instance in London.

-**Note:** Unless otherwise noted, the steps are the same for both {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_full}}.

-## How Do I Determine the Remote Data Center for My Replicated Storage Volume?
+## How do I determine the remote data center for my replicated storage volume?

-{{site.data.keyword.BluSoftlayer_full}}'s worldwide data centers have been paired into primary and remote combinations.
+{{site.data.keyword.BluSoftlayer_full}}'s data centers have been paired into primary and remote combinations worldwide .
 See Table 1 for a complete list of data center availability and replication targets.
 Note that some cities, such as Dallas, San Jose, Washington, D.C., and Amsterdam have multiple data centers.